vermacodes/kubernetes-the-hard-way/docs/13-dns-and-metrics.md

 If CoreDNS pods fail to start with authentication errors, ensure:

-1. The API server certificate includes the service ClusterIP
+1. The API server certificate includes the service ClusterIP (10.0.0.1 and 10.0.0.10)
-2. RBAC permissions are correctly configured
+2. The Helm chart created RBAC resources correctly
-3. The correct ServiceAccount is assigned to the deployment
+3. Kubelet has been configured with clusterDNS settings

 ### Metrics Server Connection Issues